The Psychoanalysis of Charles Perault and His

 Charles Perault reveals much of his core value, upbringing, personal experiences and

-.
+subconscious addenda’s in his work Cinderella, or the Little Glass Slipper.
 The psychoanalysis of this story reveals many details of the life of Charles Perault’s.
 Further more, Perault uses his writing to help children, but also subconsciously advocates his personal addenda’s from his life experience.

 The psychoanalytic approach of looking into an authors writing gives great insight into much of the past experiences and subconscious musings of the writer.
 With this approach the piece will be examined for details that could “express the secret unconscious desires and anxieties of the author” (Delahoyde, 2011).
 This analysis is based on the theories, and ideas of “Harold Bloom, Jacques Lacan, Sigmund Freud” (AIO, 2011).
 Typically when reviewing a story most look to the characters and try to decipher how the author is attempting to express themselves through an individual character.
 This however is typically not the case in the Psychoanalytic approach as the author is assuming identities in all characters, elements and happenings in story and they are in turn all projections of the writer.
 As the text is examined the reader searches for key components that point to unresolved emotions, guilt, or conflicts that position a subconscious expression from the writer.
 Then considering the author’s personal upbringing and traumatic experiences from family, addictions, sexual confusion, and the like stresses that are tucked away in the characters of the piece of literature.
 This is unpackaged and revealed by using technique of symbolism, condensation, and displacement.